Mugisha-Beline/Akan-name/README.md

 ##*TECHNOLOGIES USED*

 The following is the list of the technology that was used.
-Terminal Git HTML(Herper Text Markup Language) CSS(Cascading Style Sheets) Javascript
+Terminal Git HTML(Herper Text Markup Language), CSS(Cascading Style Sheets), Javascript

 ##*CONTACT INFORMATION*